 The vagus nerve starts in the brain stem and runs down the neck, into the chest, and then down to the stomach area.
 Stimulating this nerve has been studied as a way to treat several different types of conditions.
 A small device that generates electricity is surgically placed in a person's chest.
 A thin wire leads from the device to the vagus nerve.
 Vagus nerve stimulation may be used to treat seizures that don't respond to medication.
+Vagus nerve stimulation may also be used to treat depression that doesn't respond to medications and certain other treatments.
 However, for other conditions it's considered investigational (unproven).
 There is not yet enough information in published medical studies to show how well it works for other conditions.
 Similarly, non-implanted devices to stimulate the vagus nerve for treatment of any condition are also investigational due to lack of evidence that they improve one's health.